-Cardiovascular disease remains a common cause of death in both men and women in the United States, precipitating one of every three deaths [34].
+Cardiovascular disease remains a common cause of death in both men and women in the United States, precipitating one of every three deaths [39].
 Metabolic syndrome significantly increases the risk of cardiovascular disease.
 In the past, it was thought that the overall risk of coronary heart disease in those with metabolic syndrome may be greater than the risk attributable to the individual components.
 Some studies support this theory, but others suggest this is likely not the case.
-However, metabolic syndrome may add additional risk in the presence of other traditional cardiovascular risk factors, making it a potentially useful composite of its component parts [32; 35; 36].
-Post hoc analysis of both the Scandinavian Simvastatin Survival Study (4S) and the Air Force/Texas Coronary Atherosclerosis Prevention Study (AFCAPS/TexCAPS) showed that patients with metabolic syndrome (but not type 2 diabetes) had at least a 1.4 times greater risk of coronary events than those without metabolic syndrome [37].
+However, metabolic syndrome may add additional risk in the presence of other traditional cardiovascular risk factors, making it a potentially useful composite of its component parts [35; 40; 41].
+Post hoc analysis of both the Scandinavian Simvastatin Survival Study (4S) and the Air Force/Texas Coronary Atherosclerosis Prevention Study (AFCAPS/TexCAPS) showed that patients with metabolic syndrome (but not type 2 diabetes) had at least a 1.4 times greater risk of coronary events than those without metabolic syndrome [42].
 Risk increased when type 2 diabetes developed.
 The presence of metabolic syndrome increased the risk of major coronary events irrespective of 10-year absolute coronary risk above or below 20%.
+Each component of metabolic syndrome is an independent risk factor for cardiovascular disease and the combination of these risk factors elevates rates and severity of cardiovascular disease related to a spectrum of cardiovascular conditions, including microvascular dysfunction, coronary atherosclerosis and calcification, cardiac dysfunction, myocardial infarction, and heart failure [43].

-A review of the National Health and Nutrition Examination Survey (NHANES) data revealed that in patients younger than 50 years of age, the age-adjusted prevalence of cardiovascular disease was highest in patients with both type 2 diabetes and metabolic syndrome (19.2%), followed by patients with metabolic syndrome but not type 2 diabetes (13.9%) [38].
+A review of the National Health and Nutrition Examination Survey (NHANES) data revealed that in patients younger than 50 years of age, the ageadjusted prevalence of cardiovascular disease was highest in patients with both type 2 diabetes and metabolic syndrome (19.2%), followed by patients with metabolic syndrome but not type 2 diabetes (13.9%) [44].
 The prevalence of cardiovascular disease was no higher in patients with type 2 diabetes without metabolic syndrome than in individuals who had neither type 2 diabetes nor metabolic syndrome.

-In the Kuopio Ischemic Heart Disease Risk Factor Study, data from more than 1,200 men without cardiovascular disease at baseline showed that the presence of metabolic syndrome was associated with a relative risk of 3.77 for mortality from coronary heart disease [39].
+In the Kuopio Ischemic Heart Disease Risk Factor Study, data from more than 1,200 men without cardiovascular disease at baseline showed that the presence of metabolic syndrome was associated with a relative risk of 3.77 for mortality from coronary heart disease [45].
 It also showed a relative risk of 2.43 for all-cause mortality compared with the absence of the syndrome.
-In an analysis of the West of Scotland Coronary Prevention Study, hazard ratios for coronary events increased with an increasing number of metabolic syndrome factors, from 1.79 for one factor, 2.25 for two factors, 3.19 for three factors, and 3.65 for four or more factors [40].
+In an analysis of the West of Scotland Coronary Prevention Study, hazard ratios for coronary events increased with an increasing number of metabolic syndrome factors, from 1.79 for one factor, 2.25 for two factors, 3.19 for three factors, and 3.65 for four or more factors [46].

-The Cardiovascular Health Study, a prospective cohort study of older adults in the United States, found that people with metabolic syndrome had a 20% to 30% increased risk of any cardiovascular disease event (i.e., coronary heart disease [CHD], congestive heart failure, or stroke) over a median of 11 years of follow-up [41].
-Regarding cardiovascular disease mortality (from CHD, cerebrovascular disease, heart failure, or peripheral vascular disease), however, this study found that the combination of hypertension and elevated fasting glucose predicted cardiovascular mortality better than metabolic syndrome [42].
+The Cardiovascular Health Study, a prospective cohort study of older adults in the United States, found that people with metabolic syndrome had a 20% to 30% increased risk of any cardiovascular disease event (i.e., coronary heart disease [CHD], congestive heart failure, or stroke) over a median of 11 years of follow-up [47].
+Regarding cardiovascular disease mortality (from CHD, cerebrovascular disease, heart failure, or peripheral vascular disease), however, this study found that the combination of hypertension and elevated fasting glucose predicted cardiovascular mortality better than metabolic syndrome [48].